 These First Aid Beauty exfoliating pads work similarly to the Cane + Austin ones.
 We use them after we cleanse our faces and before we apply moisturizers and serums.
 A combination of glycolic and lactic acids exfoliate, dissolve blackheads, and smooth the surface of the skin, while cucumber tones and lemon peel and licorice impart radiance.
 We've been using them for years; this product is kind of a classic in our skincare collections.

-Glossier's Solution was one ofthe most anticipated launches from the brand this year.
-It seems like only yesterday it launched, but since then we've also been treated to a new eye product as well as the brand's first mascara, which launched yesterday.
-But I digress.
-This one is an acne treatment and exfoliating toner that uses a combination of acids, including glycolic, lactic, and salicylic, to dissolve the "glue" that holds dead skin and debris together.
+Glossier's Solution is an acne treatment and exfoliating toner that uses a combination of acids, including glycolic, lactic, and salicylic, to dissolve the "glue" that holds dead skin and debris together.
 Thanks to this acid combination, along with calming aloe, glycerin, and niacinamide, it clears, brightens, and smooths the skin.

 This exfoliating gel contains 8% glycolic acid, which reaches deep into the skin to scoop out and neutralize pore-clogging impurities (aka those dreaded blackheads).
 It can be used up to twice per day, after cleansing and before moisturizing.
 Like with all other glycolic acid products, make sure you're applying sunscreen, especially if you use it in the morning.

 Drunk Elephant's T.L.C. gel uses an AHA/BHA mix to slough off dead skin, clear blackheads, and smooth skin.
 In the 12% concentration, there's almost every acid imaginable, including glycolic, lactic, tartaric, citric, and salicylic acids.
 Even though it certainly has a steep price tag, customers seem to love it.
-It has over 90,000 "loves" on Sephora's website, along with glowing reviews, like this one: "This product is incredible.
-I’ve been using it for about 2 months now.
-After about 5 days I started to notice a difference in my texture, and now after almost 2 months I basically have new skin.
-No breakouts (besides one or two pimples during that time of the month), my texture is basically gone, and old acne scars have faded tremendously.
-Worth every cent!"
+It has over 200,000 "loves" on Sephora's website, along with glowing reviews.

 If pre-soaked exfoliating pads aren't your thing, try a peel like this vegan one from Earth Science.
 It uses glycolic acid along with papaya fruit enzymes to break apart pore-clogging (and blackhead-causing) impurities on the surface of the skin.
 Simply apply it to your skin after cleansing, wait 10 to 15 minutes until it dries, and then wash it off.
 It will unveil clear skin, even tone, reduce dark spots, and even do a number on signs of aging.